currentxchange/purple-explainer/Exchange-Listing.md

 33 WAX ~ 35,090 🟣
 36 WAX ~ 38,280 🟣

-# Second, Third, and Fourth Sell Orders
-Once all tokens are sold from the first orders, another 12^6 batch of 12^5 ascending sell orders will launch priced at **240 - 2880 WAX** per PURPLE.
-After that, a third batch will arrive priced **2880 - 34,560 WAX**, and a final sell order at **34,560 - 414,720 WAX**.

 > Prices subject to change / adjust with current WAX price.